ertan-somundzhu/clustering-utility/README.md

 # clustering-utility
-This utility's/project's purpose is to enable the automatic parameter selection and creation of hierarchical clustering models.
+This utility's/project's purpose is to enable the automatic parameter selection, testing and creation of hierarchical clustering models.

 It let's you:
   1) automatically select parameters based on cluster fullness